 In 1944, a young man named John F. Eccles was killed while fighting to free Italy from Nazi power.

-Exactly 70 years later, a group of University of Lynchburg students on a study abroad trip found the soldier’s grave and sent a photo to their beloved dean of students, the soldier’s nephew and namesake.
+Exactly 70 years later, a group of University of Lynchburg students on a study abroad trip found the soldier’s grave and sent a photo to their beloved dean of students, the soldier’s nephew.

 “His sacrifice took on new meaning to me, and I think it certainly took on meaning to those University of Lynchburg students,” said John G. Eccles during his Commencement address for the Class of 2016.
 “They realized that sacrifice is not some abstract virtue that’s in a book somewhere, but that it is an intensely personal choice.”

 Eccles’ speech was one of the highlights of the 2016 Commencement on Saturday, during which more than 730 students graduated from LC, including 517 undergraduate and 218 graduate students.
 Friends, families, faculty, staff, and alumni filled the Dell to celebrate the graduates accomplishments.